Sexual sadism disorder: Previous terminology

 Sadomasochism appeared in the previous version of the International Classification of Diseases (ICD-10) of the World Health Organization.
 It refers to the "preference for sexual activity that involves bondage or the infliction of pain or humiliation" (p.
 172), and divides sadomasochism into sadism and masochism according to whether the individual prefers to be the provider or recipient of it.
 The ICD-10 specifies that mild forms of sadomasochism "are commonly used to enhance otherwise normal sexual activity" (p.
 172), and that the diagnosis would apply only if the behavior is preferred or required for sexual gratification.
 The condition is classified as one of the disorders of sexual preference, which includes the paraphilias (p.
 170).

 Sexual sadism is the term previously employed by the DSM-III-R, DSM-IV, and DSM-IV-TR, where it was classified as a paraphilia.
 In these versions of the DSM, sexual sadism pertained only to the infliction of real (not simulated) suffering (p.
 530).
 The condition was renamed sexual sadism disorder in DSM-5.

 Sexual sadism was the term employed in the DSM-III, classifying the condition as a paraphilia.
-The DSM-III noted that "the imagery in a Paraphilia, such as simulated bondage, may be playful and harmless and acted out with a mutually consenting partner….In more extreme form, paraphilic imagery is acted out with a nonconsenting partner, and is noxious and injurious to the partner" (p.
+The DSM-III noted that "the imagery in a Paraphilia, such as simulated bondage, may be playful and harmless and acted out with a mutually consenting partner[...]
+In more extreme form, paraphilic imagery is acted out with a nonconsenting partner, and is noxious and injurious to the partner" (p.
 267).
-In DSM-III, sexual sadism could be diagnosed if:
+In DSM-III, sexual sadism could be diagnosed if the individual: